v0lta/Spectral-RNN/README.md

 http://www.wolter.tech/wordpress/wp-content/uploads/2019/02/power_data.zip

-And extract it in the power experiments folder.
+And extract it in the `power_experiments` folder.
 Then run `power_load_pred_exp.py` with the desired parameters.

 The code has been tested using Tensorflow 1.10.0 but should also run in 1.13.

-To recreate the synthetic experiments run synthetic_signal_test.py
+To recreate the synthetic experiments run `synthetic_signal_test.py` after adjusting the hyperparameters as described in the paper.
+For the power experiments run `power_experiments/power_train_exp.py`.